 If the renter damages the interior and/or exterior of the vehicle, their responsibility remains engaged and requires them to pay the amount for the repairs or the amount of the excess applied.

 The vehicle and any accessories made available to the renter must be returned in the condition found when the vehicle is handed over to begin the hire.
 The loss or the deterioration, even partial, of the vehicle or the accessories obliges the renter to pay the total amount for the repairs, under presentation of a quotation or an invoice (according to the type of repair).
 Responsibility is engaged via the rental contract for the hire and/or any other relevant element (report, eyewitness, third party).
-If the deposit is managed by Yescapa as part of the rental, the renter gives authorization to Yescapa to collect the amount of the sums due, according to the terms detailed in article 11.
+If the deposit is managed by Yescapa as part of the rental, the renter gives Yescapa the authorization to collect the outstanding amount, according to the Terms detailed in article 11.

 The return of the hired vehicle must take place in a very well lit place in order to complete the return inventory form in good conditions.
-This inventory form must be carried out by the same person who handed over the vehicle to the renter and completed the departure inventory form.
+This return inventory form must be completed and signed by the same person who handed over the vehicle to the renter and who completed the departure inventory form.
 All parts and surfaces of the vehicle shall be examined, including the upper parts of the vehicle.